-Description: The Humorous Interpretation is an original rendition by the competitor of a relatable story from a single published work of literature with a focus on plot and character development using humor to connect with the audience.
-Stand-up comedy or telling a series of jokes without a corresponding plot is not a Humorous Interpretation.
+Description: The Duo Interpretation is an original rendition by two competitors of a relatable story from one or more published work(s) of literature with a focus on plot and character development which captivates and moves the audience.
+Stand-up comedy or telling a series of jokes without a corresponding plot is not a Duo Interpretation.

-Goal: To select and analyze literature, then bring it to life through the creative use of voice, movement, and facial expression.
-The story should be conveyed humorously using plot, character development and comedic timing.
+Goal: To select and analyze literature, then bring it to life through creative use of voice, facial expression, and movement with a balanced performance between the two competitors but without interacting face-to-face.

-Humorous Interpretation Preparation Rules:
+Duo Interpretation Preparation Rules:

-- 1. Interpretive literature may come from a variety of genres including plays, prose, or poetry, but the selection must be from a single published work, and cannot be authored or self-published by the competitor or a previous competitor.
-The selection must be in compliance with the Stoa Publication Guidelines. - 2.
-The following unpublished works are not permitted: blogs and media transcripts (i.e. movie scripts and audio or video recordings that are not published in written form by the owner).
+- 1. Interpretive literature may come from a variety of genres including plays, prose, or poetry, but the selection(s) must be from published work(s) and cannot be authored or self-published by the competitor or a previous competitor.
+The selection(s) must be in compliance with the Stoa Publication Guidelines. - 2.
+The following unpublished works are not permitted: blogs and media transcripts (i.e., movie scripts and audio or video recordings that are not published in written form by the owner).
 See the Stoa Publication Guidelines. - 3.
 The competitor must create a completely original interpretation of literature.
 Competitors may not copy the added words, cutting and/or blocking of a previous speech and/or video.
 See the Stoa Plagiarism Policy. - 4.
-The literature may be edited to fit the time limit. - 5.
+The competitor can weave multiple sources together around a common theme; however, they must be verbally cited near the beginning of the piece.
+See the Speech Citations Help Page.
+Literature may be edited to fit the time limit. - 5.
 A maximum of 150 words may be added. - a.
 Added words may be used to create introductions, conclusions, and transitions between the author's words, phrases, and/or ideas.
 Joining together disconnected words and/or phrases from the source to create new thoughts or ideas is counted as added words. - b.
-The competitor may quote material external to the published work in the introduction only and must cite the source verbally.
-External material (other sources, book covers, reviews, prefaces, etc.) must be counted as part of the 150 added words.
-See the Speech Citations Help Page. - c.
-When identifying the source material, the following are not considered added words: the title, the author(s), and the words "by" and "and". - d.
-Changes to pronouns, verb tenses, and character names are allowed and not counted as added words. - e.
+When identifying the source material, the following are not considered added words: the title, the author(s), and the words "by" and "and." - c.
+Changes to pronouns, verb tenses, and character names are allowed and not counted as added words. - d.
 Words from the original source may be repeated without being counted as added words. - 6.
 Dialogue from one character may be given to another character. - 7.
 A competitor may use an interpretive selection in multiple leagues during any given competitive season.
-The selection may be entered in only one event per tournament (e.g., either Humorous or Open but not both). - 8.
+The selection may be entered in only one event per tournament (e.g., either Duo or Open but not both). - 8.
 Once the competitor uses a selection (book, play, short story, etc.) in any competition in any venue, that competitor may not reuse any part of the published work in subsequent years of competition.
 The Bible is an exception to this rule. - 9.
 The competitor may enter only one interpretive selection per event. - 10.
-The competitor must provide a script and scanned/photocopied pages used from the original source at each tournament.
+The competitor must provide a script and the scanned/photocopied pages used from the original source(s) at each tournament.
 The title page, copyright page, and original source pages must be from the same source.
 See the Script Submission Form.
 Note: Electronic Script Submission is required at NITOC.

-Humorous Interpretation Presentation Rules:
+Duo Interpretation Presentation Rules: